aryanprince/dotfiles/README.md

 - [Git](https://gitforwindows.org/) - Huh...wonder what this is
 - [Scoop](https://scoop.sh/) - A command-line installer, like ``sudo apt get`` for Windows
 - [Terminal Icons](https://github.com/devblackops/Terminal-Icons) - Folder and file icons in the terminal, pretty but heavy on cold boot
-- [PSReadLine](https://docs.microsoft.com/en-us/powershell/module/psreadline/) - Cmdlets used for autocompletion and a few shortcuts
+- [PSReadLine](https://docs.microsoft.com/en-us/powershell/module/psreadline/) - Cmdlets used for autocompletion and a few custom shortcuts
 - [PSFzf](https://github.com/kelleyma49/PSFzf) - Fuzzy finder, set to Ctrl+R using PSRealLine
 - [z](https://www.powershellgallery.com/packages/z) - Wow, this one's crazy - learns most _cd_-ed folders and can help jump to them with just a few letters